vmware-archive/spring-cloud-dotnet-configuration/src/Pivotal.Extensions.Configuration.ConfigServer/README.md

-# Spring Cloud Config .NET Configuration Provider
+# SCS Config Server .NET Configuration Provider

-This project contains the [Spring Cloud Services - Config Server](http://docs.pivotal.io/spring-cloud-services/config-server/) client configuration provider.
+This project contains the [Spring Cloud Services - Config Server](http://docs.pivotal.io/spring-cloud-services/config-server/) client config provider.
 By acting as a client to the Spring Cloud Services - Config Server, this provider enables the Config Server to become a source of configuration data for a .NET application.
 You can learn more about Cloud Native Applications and the Spring Cloud Services - Config Server at [Spring Cloud Services](http://docs.pivotal.io/spring-cloud-services/index.html).

 ## Provider Package Name and Feeds